More than five-twelfths of the zeros of $\zeta$ are on the critical line: Introduction

 It is only recently that global, rather local, statistics were contrasted with classical compact groups.
 A distinct feature of global statistics is that an arithmetical factor \textsl{does} appear in the leading order terms.\\

-Keating and Snaith argued in groundbreaking papers \cite{keatingsnaith1, keatingsnaith2} that the leading terms of the moments of an $L$-function are the product of a characteristic polynomial from a random matrix and an Euler product.
+Keating and Snaith argued in groundbreaking papers \cite{keatingsnaith1, keatingsnaith2} (first conjectured by Conrey and Ghosh \cite{conreyghosh}) that the leading terms of the moments of an $L$-function are the product of a characteristic polynomial from a random matrix and an Euler product.
 Namely, for the general $2k$ moment we expect that

 where $a_k$ is the Euler product